erictu22/lang-test/README.md

 ## Usage

-To run the CLI, use the following command:
+To run the CLI, use the following command from the root directory:

 ```
-node index.js
+node dist/index.js
 ```

 The CLI options are as follows: